 Har-Tru Maintenance Guide (above ground, sprinkler-irrigated courts)

-After play and before watering, brush the surface using a drag broom and clean the tapes using a line broom to smooth out and level any accumulation of material
+After play and before watering, brush the surface using a drag broom and clean the tapes using a line broom to smooth out and level the court surface.

 Roll the surface as needed, particularly on new courts.
-This ensures a firmer, faster court, less granular build-up and erosion, improved moisture retention and faster drying time
+This ensures a firmer, faster court, with less granular build-up and erosion, improved moisture retention and faster drying time.

 Removing "Dead" Material